 Expectations.
 Frontline trips — only with official escort (FOB — Forward Operating Base) or with the press service of an authorised brigade.
 Solo trips to the front are dangerous legally and physically.

-Insurance pricing. €30-100+/day for frontline routes via specialised providers.
+Insurance pricing.
+Frontline routes sit in a much higher tier via specialised high-risk providers; the exact price depends on profile and limits.
 Corporate via the outlet — usual.

 Humanitarian work and NGOs